 Note: Here, Joe is doing a classic Gish Gallop.

 The abuse crisis is a serious issue which should not be reduced to a slogan.
-We an in-depth article on the priest abuse cases.
+We have an in-depth article on the priest abuse cases.
 We'll just say a few things here.
 There is no indication that the priesthood had higher rates of abuse than other professions.
-It's still a tragedy, but he'd have to banish coaches, employers, teachers, cub leaders, etc... to be consistent.
+It's still a tragedy, but we'd have to banish coaches, employers, teachers, cub leaders, etc... to be consistent with Joe's comments about the priesthood.
 The left leaning Guardian said:

 Comparing the Resurrection to zombies